Contact Form

 Introduction

-Cross Chess is a Chess variant, played on a cross-shaped board, designed by Leigh Miller, first published 1985, and at one time sold by Cross Chess International Pty.
-It does not seem to be available any longer.
+Cross Chess is a Chess variant, played on a cross-shaped board.
+David Pritchard, in his Encyclopedia of Chess Variants, attributes Cross Chess to Leigh Miller, 1985.
+Cross Chess was at one time sold by Cross Chess International Pty.
+It does not seem to be available any longer from that company.

 Board and Setup